 Public groups At-large Events Families Workshops Audience description Latent audience.
 For broad outreach measures such as newspaper articles, VLAWMO caters to members of the public who are unaware of watershed issues, problems, or watershed literacy.
 Messaging is most likely to be received if basic and approachable to all.
 Latent, active, and aware audiences.
 Public events bring all three types of audiences, as individuals from any opinion or awareness can openly approach VLAWMO.
-Aware audience.
-Families are made aware of watershed literacy and behaviors through the formal education sub-program.
 Active audience.
 Workshop attendees have individually chosen to act on an existing awareness of watershed issues, and are therefore seeking watershed behaviors.